28 Times 5

 The Importance of Understanding Different Methods

 While all these methods yield the same answer (140), understanding them individually provides a broader mathematical understanding.
 Each method highlights a different aspect of multiplication, offering diverse strategies for tackling various problems.
 Choosing the most appropriate method often depends on the context, the numbers involved, and personal preference.
-For instance, the doubling and halving method works well for mental calculations, while the standard algorithm is more systematic for larger numbers.
+As an example, the doubling and halving method works well for mental calculations, while the standard algorithm is more systematic for larger numbers.

 Real-World Applications of 28 x 5